MaharaProject/maharadroid/README.md

-MaharaDroid was an Android application that allowed students to collect their learning evidence, i.e. any file on their Android device, and then upload it to their Mahara file area for inclusion in their portfolios.
+[Deprecated] MaharaDroid was an Android application that allowed students to collect their learning evidence, i.e. any file on their Android device, and then upload it to their Mahara file area for inclusion in their portfolios.